spatialos/CExampleProject/v15-upgrade-log.md

    json format requires all fields to be specified (even if they are empty).
 1. As a drive-by fix, we make sure we only attempt to send updates when we have authority.
+1. Fix up the launch configurations.
+We only have one, `default_launch.json`.
+As we now need the physics worker to send system entity commands, we add this permission.
+We are also starting the physics worker as a managed worker, and so would need to address the breaking change where `layer` no longer refers to an attribute, but refers to a worker type instead.
+However, because the attribute matched the worker type to bein with, we don't have to make any changes.
+We also take the opportunity to remove some flags which are no longer necessary.